A scalable estimator of higher-order information in complex dynamical systems: Introduction

-Despite the vast proliferation of measures of high-order phenomena (see Sec.~\ref{sec:rel_work}), no approach has been able to provide a comprehensive quantification of the collective structure of a complex system while remaining computationally feasible.
-Accordingly, the main challenge in developing a measure of high-order information is to devise a measure that: (1) captures all high-order interdependencies between multivariate variables, (2) scales efficiently with the system size, (3) is tailored to dynamical systems composed of parts evolving jointly over time, and (4) identifies the high-order contributions on their own terms, rather than expressing a balance between high- and low-order interactions.
-Existing approaches meet some of these criteria: for instance, conditions (1) and (2) are resolved by the methods in Refs.~\cite{chechik2001group, balduzzi2008integrated, rosas_quantifying_2019}, while (1), (3) and (4) are satisfied by some information decomposition frameworks~\cite{mediano2019beyond, rosas_information-theoretic_2018}.
+However, despite the vast proliferation of measures of higher-order information (see Sec.~\ref{sec:rel_work}), achieving a comprehensive yet computationally tractable quantification of the collective structure of a complex system remains an open problem \cite{amari2001information}.
+Accordingly, the main challenge in this area is to devise a measure that: (1) captures all higher-order interdependencies between multivariate variables, (2) scales efficiently with the system size, (3) is tailored to dynamical systems composed of parts evolving jointly over time, and (4) identifies the higher-order contributions explicitly and independently, rather than expressing them only as part of a balance between higher- and lower-order dependencies.
+Existing approaches meet some of these criteria: for instance, conditions (1) and (2) are resolved by the methods in Refs.~\cite{chechik2001group, balduzzi2008integrated, rosas2019quantifying}, while (1), (3) and (4) are satisfied by some information decomposition frameworks~\cite{mediano2025toward, rosas2018information, faes2025partial}.
 However, to the best of our knowledge, no existing measure successfully addresses all four challenges simultaneously.

-To tackle this issue, here we introduce a novel estimator of high-order information in complex dynamical systems, which we term \Minfo.
+To tackle this issue, here we introduce a novel estimator of higher-order information in complex dynamical systems, which we term \Minfo.
 Our approach builds on the notion of \emph{union information} introduced by Bertschinger \textit{et al.} and Griffith and Koch~\cite{bertschinger2014quantifying, griffith2014quantifying}, which we extend to more general scenarios comprising multiple inputs and outputs.

 We begin by introducing the mathematical foundations of \Minfo and propose a practical implementation for its computation that is robust and easily scalable to large systems.
-Then, we show that our multivariate formulation of \Minfo has a natural application to dynamical systems, validating this property both on synthetic dynamical models and empirical Neuropixel data from mice performing a visual discrimination task.
+We show that our multivariate formulation of \Minfo has a natural application to dynamical systems, validating this property first on synthetic dynamical models, and then on empirical ECoG data from macaque cortex and neuropixel recordings from mice performing a visual discrimination task.